linhuawang/hel-large-scale-pfp/README.md

 ## 5-fold cross-validation
 We use 5 fold inner cross-validation to train/test 12 base predictors and 5 fold outer cross-validation to train/test ensembles.
 Since the training for base predictors and ensembles are independent, the model prevents overfittting.
 In 5-fold cross-valitaion, for ensemble building, we tried 8 different stackig methods using diverse meta classifiers, ensemble selection method - CES and one naive ensemble method - mean.
-* Sample data is in sample_data/GO0000166-5fold/.
+* Sample data is in sample_data/GO0000166-5fold/
-* Evaluations are using code in folder evaluation.
+* Evaluations are using code in folder evaluation

 ## leave-one-species-out
 Since there are 19 species used in this study,leave-one-species-out validation might infer important biological information.
 In every iteration, we used 18 species to train and the left-out species to test.
 Only GO terms with more than 10 test sequences were evaluated.
-* Only Stacking using Logistic Regression is used in leave-one-species-out evaluation because it was the best performed ensemble method in 5-fold cross-validation.
+* Only Stacking using Logistic Regression is used in leave-one-species-out evaluation because it was the best performed ensemble method in 5-fold cross-validation
-* Sample data is in sample_data/GO0000166-loso/.
+* Sample data is in sample_data/GO0000166-loso/
 * Predictions are generated using lrs_loso.py